 In conclusion, food safety is essential for preventing illness, maintaining nutritional value, promoting good hygiene, protecting vulnerable individuals, and reducing food waste.
 By understanding and implementing proper food safety practices, we can enjoy safe and healthy meals every day.

-See also How to cook a boneless ribeye roast in the oven
+See also How to cook frozen tater tots in the air fryer

 Why Knowing if Cooked Chicken is Bad is Crucial for Health